 Explicit Contextualized Vocabulary Instruction - DHH (ECV-DHH) is an approach to content area vocabulary instruction for use with young Deaf and Hard of Hearing (DHH) students.
 The explicit and contextualized instructional strategies expose students to new words and gives students practice in using the words expressively.
 The website will help professionals better understand the purpose of each component of instruction, the steps needed to implement the components, and suggestions for planning their own units of instruction using ECV-DHH.

-View Dr. Shirin Antia's Vocabulary for Success introductory video here.
+View Dr. Shirin Antia's ECV-DHH introductory video here.